 How Much Does Probate Research Cost?

-Payment is required in advance for a minimum of five hours used as a research retainer for initial analysis of the probate case.
-At the end of the allotted time, we will provide a digital summary of results and a proposal for additional time required, if necessary, once the scope of the project has been determined.
-The results will include cost proposals to present to courts for release of funds to facilitate advance payments.
+Payment is required in advance for a minimum of five hours used as a research retainer for initial analysis of the probate case to determine the scope of work.
+At the end of this allotted time, we will provide a proposal for additional time required, if necessary, and will include cost proposals to present to courts for release of funds to facilitate advance payments.
+This can generally be delivered within several days.
+If there are time constraints we need to work within, please let us know and we will make every effort to meet those deadlines.
 Client approval and payment is required to proceed.
+The final report has a turnaround time of about 3-8 weeks.
 If success is reached with additional time remaining, the balance will be refunded upon conclusion of the project.

 In addition to the hourly rates for research services, Legacy Tree may need to bill for outside services such as death certificates, marriage records, obituary notices/local newspaper searches, background checks (on relatives discovered, for potential relationships to other individuals), database fees, and other incidentals that may occur.
 Client approval will be obtained prior to incurring any additional costs.